biodiversity-aq/EGABIcourse19/README.md

 ## Registration

 Applications for the course are closed.
-The deadline for payment is Friday 7th July 2018.
-Failure to pay will lead to your place being offered to someone else.

-You can register using this [form](https://docs.google.com/forms/d/e/1FAIpQLSfnxIDptkIJzhqm0FeYGrNwHiQRdUwQAltfKfsMfO9L49mJRQ/viewform)

 If you have questions or suggestions you can [create an issue here](https://github.com/SCAR/EGABIcourse19/issues).
 Alternatively you can contact datascience.biodiversity.aq (at) gmail.com

 ----